 It can even be mixed with paint or stain and when used this way, will provide long term control by stopping anything from boring like you’ve described.
 As you’ll learn in our Carpenter Bee Control article, painting wood is one of the easier ways to help prevent new holes from being drilled and if you choose to go this route, the NBS should be added to your choice of finish so you’ll have a “dual” repellent in place.

 Lastly, neither product will stop the mold or fungi you described and in general, this is not good.
 In fact many times mold or fungus will attract insects and could very well be why they’ve targeted this piece in the first place.
-If you think the fungus is only on the surface of the wood, the Timbor would be a good material to apply.
+If you think the fungus is only on the surface of the wood, the Borathor WP would be a good material to apply.

 It would kill the mold and could very well deter future drilling.
 But since it doesn’t penetrate, the Borathor would be best suited since it can get deep into the wood which many times is needed when it comes to fungus, algae and mold control: